 - Reduced ability to organize thoughts or actions

-- Decline in ability to analyze a situation, develop an effective plan, and communicate plan to others
+- Decline in ability to analyze a situation, develop an effective plan and communicate that plan to others

 - Difficulty deciding what to do next